dkhokhlov/log-fetcher/README.md

 ### Configuration

-Configuration is controlled by environment variables that are stored in .env file in repo root whihc overrides env vars.
+Configuration is controlled by environment variables stored in **.env** file in repo root.
+Shell environment variables override **.env**.

 | name               | value in .env  file | description                                                                                      |
 |--------------------|---------------------|--------------------------------------------------------------------------------------------------|